 The reason the taste of a veggie bean patty is so much more bold, is because instead of all the spices being washed away by tons of animal fat and grease, like the ones found in your typical meat burger, the beans actually absorb all the spices and make them so much more flavorful.

-Not only are veggie bean burgers tastier, they are also a whole lot more heart healthy as well, unlike your regular meat burger, which is literally covered in saturated fats and all kinds of other things.
+Not only are veggie bean patties tastier, they are also a whole lot more heart healthy as well, unlike your regular meat burger, which is literally covered in saturated fats and all kinds of other things.
 Beans are one of mother nature's power foods, they are packed full of proteins, antioxidants, and fiber, so eat up.
 "For some reason that beans, beans good for your heart song keeps popping up, Lol. "